Jump to Main Content Jump to Secondary Content

 PROPERTY TAX INFORMATION:

 Chalfont property owners receive two different property tax bills each year.
-The first is a County & Municipal Real Estate Tax Bill, which is mailed out to residents around March 1st each year.
+The first is a County & Municipal Real Estate Tax Bill, which is mailed out to residents in early March each year.
 The second is the School District Real Estate Tax Bill, which is mailed out in early July each year.

 40 North Main Street